Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What are the drawbacks of offering voluntary severance?

-Although voluntary severance programs can be beneficial for certain employees and employers, they can also come with potential limitations or setbacks.
+While voluntary severance programs offer distinct advantages, they are not without risk.
 If you’re thinking about offering voluntary severance, consider the following drawbacks first:

 Berke recommended prioritizing effective communication during any elimination process, balancing clarity around the budgetary reasons for the eliminations while quelling employee concern about being on a “sinking ship.”